Hold with the hare and run with the hounds

 Heywood frequently attended the Tudor courts and it appears that the expression was well known there.
 Just a few years after Heywood it was repeated to Elizabeth I, albeit in the mirror image form.
 Bishop Richard Curteys included it in A sermon preached before the Queenes Majestie at Grenewiche, 1573:

 They will say that white is blacke, and blacke white: they will runne with the hare, and holde with the hounde.

-Hares crop up frequently in the language, no doubt because they were an everyday sight in mediaeval England when many of these phrases were coined:
+Hares crop up frequently in the language, no doubt because they were an everyday sight in medieval England when many of these phrases were coined: